garam masala made with Indian spices

 Is garam masala the same as curry powder?

 No Garam masala is not the same as curry powder.
-Garam masala is from Indian Cuisine and Curry powder is a British invention.
+Garam masala is from North Indian Cuisine and Curry powder is from South Indian Cuisine.
 The spices and their quantities used in a curry powder are different from garam masala.
 Curry powder has a mild flavor and garam masala is pungent and has strong aroma of spices.

 What’s the substitute for garam masala?